-The special thing about Berlin is that it is always changing.
-The city has been the scene of German history for several centuries.
-Therefore, it is best to use your trip to show your class the places where major events have taken place.
-For example, the fact that the metropolis was split down the middle by the the Wall for almost 30 years during the East-West conflict is still visible in many places today.
-A walk along the East Side Gallery or a bicycle ride on the famous Mauerradweg are just two of countless activities where you can discover the history of divided Germany together with your pupils.
+What is special about Berlin is that the city is always changing.
+Berlin has been the scene of German history for several centuries and also the scene of world history.
+Show your class places where great things have happened.
+The fact that the metropolis was divided by the Wall for almost 30 years during the East-West conflict, for example, can still be shown in many places today.
+A walk along the East Side Gallery or a ride on the famous Wall Cycle Path are just two of the countless activities where you can experience German-German history together with your students.

 3. New Highlights

 There is always something new to discover in Berlin.
 In 2021, the Humboldt Forum, a new urban experience space for art and culture, opened directly opposite the Museum Island.
 The magnificent building encloses two new city squares and offers huge modern exhibition spaces behind the reconstructed facades of the former Berlin City Palace.
 The interactive exhibition Berlin Global shows the German capital as part of a networked world; in After Nature, students are welcomed by Swarm Intelligence, a digital school of fish.
 Or visit the world-famous collections of the Museum of Asian Art and the Ethnological Museum on the upper floors.

 But you can also visit the Futurium and experience the world of tomorrow.
 In addition to a future exhibition, the house also has the Futurium Lab to offer: In the hands-on lab you will find 3D printers, various robots and microcontrollers, laser cutters and soldering irons.
 Workshops for pupils take place regularly.